canro91/canro91.github.io/_posts/2022-02-07-WhatAreImplicitConversions.md

 GO
 ```

-Notice we have used as a parameter an NVARCHAR variable.
+Notice we have declared `@Location` as NVARCHAR.
 We have a type mismatch between the column and the variable.

 Let's see the execution plan.